chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 ```

 Which is totally reasonable, we should parse an empty file to a valid config.
+Moreover, this config must be an empty list.

 But second, and most important, if `parse` is a true _monoid homomorphism_ then it
 doesn't matter if we concat files first and then parse or if we first parse and
 then concat.
 The result will be the same!

 It means, we can actually improve the performance of parsing multiple files.
 We
-can parse files in parallel and then combine the resulting key-value pairs!
-And
+can parse files in parallel and then combine the resulting key-value pairs
-because we followed math abstractions with solid theoretical foundation, we know
+instead of concatenating all files first.
+And because we followed math
+abstractions with solid theoretical foundation, we know the result will be
-the result will be correct.
+correct.

 This property can become handy when you start representing your cloud
 configuration a-la K8S with hundreds of config files, and suddenly the pod